W4118/W4118.github.io/homework/hw5.md

     **Notes:**

     *   You will need to walk the page tables at some point.
 While there are many functions that already exist in the kernel to do this, they are pretty much all far too complicated for our purposes.
 You should implement your own function for walking the page table rather than trying to use an existing function.
-You may find it helpful to review kernel functions such as `__handle_mm_fault`, `__do_page_fault`, `show_pte`, and `find_vma`, noting in the latter case the difference between that function's behavior and `vma_lookup`.
+You may find it helpful to review kernel functions such as `__handle_mm_fault`, `__do_page_fault`, `show_pte`.
     *   You might want more than just the provided example `update_shadow_pte` function to behave in different contexts (with different locks held, for example).
     *   A nonexistent PTE can be detected either if the `pte_none` function returns true, or if some containing table higher in the page tables does not exist.
 Note that this is different from the `PTE_PRESENT` bit, which indicates whether the page has been swapped to disk (which we are not asking you to track).
     *   Once again, make sure you keep concurrency in mind.
 Many processes can access the kernel’s memory-related data structures at once, so be sure to grab the appropriate locks and references when you read and write kernel shared data.<!--*   Be sure to understand how the kernel enforces copy-on-write protections when a process forks–it will help you complete the assignment, and is an excellent demonstration of the efficiency gains the kernel makes using smart handling of memory.-->